-|The guidance provided on this page is intended to support pharmacy professionals with foundational information and advice.
+|The guidance provided on this page is intended to support pharmacy professionals with information and advice for providing pharmacy services during the COVID-19 pandemic.
 This page will be updated as required.|

 - Government of Newfoundland and Labrador

 - Canadian Pharmacists Association

 Pharmacies should follow guidance provided by Public Health for businesses, including in relation to the following:

 - screening patrons and staff members, the handling of money and supplies, and the availability of washrooms, handwashing stations, and/or hand sanitizer

 - physical distancing recommendations, including the use of barriers, visible signs, traffic arrows and other markings, separate entrance/exits, limiting the number of patrons, online/phone orders, and staggered check-outs/self service

 - cleaning and disinfection protocols, including the choice of appropriate products and cleaning frequency